dannium/NeuralNetwork/README.md

 ### - Overview -
-In this game, bots are trained to seek out the hider (the player) using neural networks, improving their ability to find the hider with every generation. *[project name]* is designed for teens interested in computer science and machine learning, offering an engaging, hands-on experience that simulates how neural networks operate and evolve over time.
+In this game, bots are trained to seek out the hider (the player) using neural networks, improving their ability to find the hider with every generation.
+Hidden Data is designed for teens interested in computer science and machine learning, offering an engaging, hands-on experience that simulates how neural networks operate and evolve over time.
 <hr>

 ### - How it Works -